adventure travel & photography

 Tours/Expeditions: List with all our scheduled tours and expeditions

 The jeep brakes in the sparse forest, kicking up clouds of dust.
 As we walk along a narrow path, my guide explains that we are visiting a Bishnoi family.
-These people do not live in large communities.
-A household houses the members of a family and the closest relatives, on average, about 10 people.
-They all live in one house, surrounded by farm fields, and the nearest neighbours can be many kilometres away.
+These people don't typically live in large communities; on average, a family and their closest relatives live in a household of about ten people.
+They all live in one house, surrounded by fields, and the nearest neighbors can be many kilometers away.

-Today's conservationists would recognize the Bishnoi as their ancestors, perhaps rightly so.
-The teachings underlying the sect and the postulates were so logical and natural that many Muslims and representatives of other communities joined them.
+Today's conservationists can rightly recognize the Bishnoi as their ancestors.
+The teachings and postulates of the sect were so logical and natural that many Muslims and people from other communities joined them.

-The whole Western world is crazy about the green idea.
-Additionally, it is a kind of business as well.
-The Bishnoi practice it humbly on their farms, without much noise, bright posters or million-dollar funds.
-Comparing the two worlds in this way may not be suitable, but the distances are so small now, and the images before the eyes change so quickly.
+The Western world is passionate about the green idea, and it has become a kind of business too.
+The Bishnoi practice it humbly on their farms, without much fanfare, flashy posters, or million-dollar funds.

 Like any herb, cannabis can be made into tea.
-However, I think this information would outrage some more experienced users as a waste of material.
-In any case, the custom in much of India is to simply pour hot water over the cannabis leaves, let the brew steep for about an hour and a half, and then drink it.
+However, some more experienced users might find this method a waste of material.
+In much of India, a more common approach is to pour hot water over the cannabis leaves, let the mixture steep for around an hour and a half, and then drink it.

-Tetrahydrocannabinol (THC) is the most essential ingredient in cannabis.
-It barely dissolves in boiling water, which is why people add a little liquid oil to speed up the extraction of the valuable substance.
-Alcohol or oil added in small amounts has the same effect.
-Milk is also used, which contains the fat necessary to extract THC.
-This turns the drink into bhang.
+THC is the most important component of cannabis.
+It is insoluble in boiling water, so people often add a small amount of liquid oil to facilitate extraction of the valuable substance.
+Alcohol or oil, added in small quantities, has the same effect.
+Milk, which contains the fat needed to extract THC, is also used, resulting in a drink known as bhang.

 The people invited me to tea, of course, but I declined.
 I had no idea how my body would react to that drink, and since I was alone, I decided to skip it.